PrestaShop/docker-internal-images/Readme.md

 These Docker files are based on the images [prestashop/prestashop](https://hub.docker.com/r/prestashop/prestashop/).
 With the Apache + PHP server already present, a MySQL server is installed and configured for a small environment (only one user per running website) to avoid too much memory consumption.

+Each tag of this images has the following content:
-PrestaShop is pre-installed during the build, and all existing languages are being added at the same time.
+* PrestaShop is pre-installed during the build
+* All existing languages are being added at the same time.
+* One employee per language is created (`demo<iso_code>@prestashop.com`)
+* URL rewriting is enabled

 For each PrestaShop major version, we chose the best compromise between reliability and speed of PHP.
 * PrestaShop 1.5 with PHP 5.6